To ensure the maximum benefit from the classroom experience and instructional participation, it is important that your child attend school every day.

 Emergency School Closing

 School cancellations/delays will be determined by the School Administration.
-Announcements of the closing of this school will be made between 6:00 A.M. and 8:00 A.M. on Cablevision Channel 12 as well as FIOS 1.
+Announcements of the closing of this school will be made between 6:00 A.M. and 8:00 A.M. on Cablevision Channel 12.
 Parents may also check our website for information: www.StMartinMarianist.org/.
 Parents who are registered in the REMIND system will also receive an email and/or text message notification.

 The calendar indicates when students have a full day holiday or extended vacation days.
 It also specifies the days when students will be dismissed from school early.